Southwest Airlines Unusual Options Activity

 Having examined the options trading patterns of Southwest Airlines, our attention now turns directly to the company.
 This shift allows us to delve into its present market position and performance

-Current Position of Southwest Airlines With a volume of 8,107,029, the price of LUV is up 1.33% at $30.5.
-RSI indicators hint that the underlying stock may be approaching overbought.
-Next earnings are expected to be released in 42 days.
-What Analysts Are Saying About Southwest Airlines
+Present Market Standing of Southwest Airlines Currently trading with a volume of 8,867,592, the LUV's price is up by 0.24%, now at $33.68.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 35 days.
+Professional Analyst Ratings for Southwest Airlines

-In the last month, 1 experts released ratings on this stock with an average target price of $25.0.
+A total of 4 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $31.25.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.